dfkaye/xyz/README.md

     // so properties can be assigned to it: my.module.name = "my module";

-but

-+ it was coupled to dojo itself (same with YUI, curl, google closure, et al).
-+ they ruined it with AMD
+but 1) it was coupled to dojo itself (same with YUI, curl, google closure, et al), and 2) they ruined it with AMD

       define(['dojo/_base/kernel', 'dojo/io/script', 'dojo/_base/loader'],
         function(dojo, ioScript){
           dojo.provide("my.module");

           // dojo.provide made sure that my.module was created as a JavaScript object,
           // so properties can be assigned to it: my.module.name = "my module";